Map Chart

 5. From the ‘Mapping’ menu, select the desired map database.
 (This is almost always ‘Built-in’.)
 The Chart Editor attempts to resolve values in the selected geographic field against the corresponding layer in the map database.

-1. Press the ‘Edit’ button edit next to the ‘Mapping’ menu.
+1. Press the ‘Edit’ button Edit next to the ‘Mapping’ menu.
 This opens the ‘Geographic Mapping’ dialog box, which allows you to manually match place names.

 2. Select an unmatched location in the left panel, and choose the correct match from the right panel.
 Use the ‘Algorithm’ and ‘Search’ options to help you find the desired match.